Congeenial/Congee.gay-website/content/posts/Ship Fics/TojiandYuuji3.md

 “You’re a dog right now.”
 Yuuji opens his arms, “So hug me.”

-Toji’s groans, “I’m naked, and you want a fucking hug?”
+Toji’s groans, “I’m naked, and you want a fucking *hug*?”

 “...Yeah.”
 Yuuji deflates his arms, but raises them again, “It’s not a suggestion.”